BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/07_1_Creating_a_Partially_Signed_Bitcoin_Transaction.md

   ]
 }
 ```
 It's important to note that even though we've defined the fundamentals of the transaction: the `vins` of where the money is coming from and the `vouts` of where it's going to, we haven't yet defined the `inputs` and `outputs` that are the heart of a PSBT and that are required for offline users to assess them.
 This is expected: the role of the Creator as defined in [BIP174](https://github.com/bitcoin/bips/blob/master/bip-0174.mediawiki) is to outline the transaction, while the role of the Updater is to start filling in the PSBT-specific data.
-And, that's all that `createpsbt` did because it doesn't have access to your wallet!
-(We'll meet some `wallet` commands momentarily.)
+(Other commands combine the Creator and Updater roles, but `createpsbt` doesn't because it doesn't have access to your wallet.)

 You can also use the `analyzepsbt` command to look at its current state:
 ```